Institutions, religions, Catholics, and perversions

 The third reason I have written this is to remind everyone how the simple inaction of not supporting them is the power they already possess to promote change — any support for an organisation that protects thousands of paedophile offenders makes the supporter complicit in its misdeeds and crimes.
 It is not quite the same as supporting a terrorist organisation, but it is that not that much different either.
 That makes supporters obliged to consider their position carefully and share a proportion of the guilt, just as I would have to do if I invested my pension-savings in a tobacco company.

 I am focussing on my experience of treating Catholic ‘clergy’ and consulting in a Catholic private hospital, since they have made themselves the center of attention in what seems like an endlessly repeating sick ‘real-life’ TV drama (see today’s episode).

-I also proffer my clear conclusion that preventing these perversions*** requires nothing less than removing the power and privilege accorded to this dysfunctional institution.
-Installing new actors and directors to run the show will change nothing.
-This is because what drives all this is not just individuals, but the nature of the institution itself.
+I also proffer my simple and clear conclusion that preventing these perversions*** requires nothing less than removing the power and privilege accorded to this chronically dysfunctional institution.

 *** Throughout, I use the word ‘perversions’ in both senses defined by the SOED.